yansigit/ComfyUI-Nvidia-Docker/README.md

 When using RTX 50xx GPUs:
 - you must use NVIDIA driver 570 (or above).
 - use the `ubuntu24_cuda12.8` container tag (or above).
-- for a compatible `PyTroch` installation, run `cp extras/PyToch2.7.0-CUDA12.8.sh <YOURRUNFOLDER>/postvenv_script.bash` as described in the "Blackwell support" section.
+- for a compatible `PyTorch` installation, run `cp extras/PyTorch2.7.0-CUDA12.8.sh <YOURRUNFOLDER>/postvenv_script.bash` as described in the "Blackwell support" section.

 <h2>About "latest" tag</h2>